All Episodes

 He said, for all intents and purposes, yeah.

-Because this was the price America had to pay for the way it was founded.
+It was to forever make the playing field unlevel Because this was the price America had to pay for the way it was founded.

 America had to pay this price, and it was always for the rest of its days going to pay the price.

-So there all of these concessions that are made to the grievance industry never ever get anywhere near solving the supposed so-called problem.
+So all of these concessions that are made to the grievance industry never ever get anywhere near solving the supposed so-called problem.

-You can find examples of male-female inequality everywhere you want to go, and you can find many examples where it is men on the short end of the stick.
+And you can find many examples where it is men on the short end of the stick.

-One area would be uh child custody, another area would be divorce court.
+One area would be child custody.

-There's any number of places where you can make the case that that uh the advantage is all with women, and you'd have just as many people shrieking that I don't know what I'm talking about when I say that.
+And you'd have just as many people shrieking that I don't know what I'm talking about when I say that.

-There it is is no such thing.
+There's no such thing.

-Uh uh women are victims when they get divorced.
+Women are victims when they get divorced.

-Well, that's it's women are victims, period.
+Well, that's women are victims, period.

 I mean, that's the whole point.

-That that's that's the justification for all of this.
+That's the justification for all of this.

 Hell, pregnancy makes women a victim.

-It makes them sick, gives them a disease.
+It gives them a disease.

 If you listen to the right people.